Preamble

 A red letter identifies a contact < 3.2 Å.

-A black letter identifies a contact between 3.2 Å and 5.0 Å.
+A black letter indicates a contact between 3.2 Å and 5.0 Å.

-• Similarities between the PDB query sequence of the chosen chainID ( chain A by default - redefinable in Chain ID option ) and homologous sequences aligned are rendered by a boxing in color.
+- Similarities between the query structure sequence of the selected chainID ( chain A by default - redefinable in Chain ID option ) and aligned homologous sequences are rendered by a boxing in color.
 A score is calculated for each column of residues, according to a matrix based on physicochemical properties.

-• By default, residue names are written in black if score is below 0.7 (low similarity); they are in red and framed in blue if score is in the range 0.7-1 (high similarity); they are in white on a red background in case of strict identity.
+- By default, residue names are written in black if the score is less than 0.7 (low similarity); they are in red and framed in blue if the score is in the range 0.7-1.0 (high similarity); they are in white on a red background if they are strictly identical.

-• You can switch to other scoring matrices once a first run of ENDscript has been done.
-These setting are available in the Sequence similarities depiction parameters box of the ENDscript form.
+- You can switch to other scoring matrices after a first run of ENDscript.
+These settings are available in the Sequence similarities depiction parameters box of the ENDscript form.

-• A percentage of Equivalent residues ( %Equivalent option, default ) can be calculated considering either physicochemical properties (HKR are polar positive ; DE are polar negative ; STNQ are polar neutral ; AVLIM are non polar aliphatic ; FYW are non polar aromatic ; PG ; C) or similarities used in MultAlin (IV ; LM ; FY ; NDQEBZ).
+HKR are polar positive ; DE are polar negative ; STNQ are polar neutral ; AVLIM are non-polar aliphatic ; FYW are non-polar aromatic ; PG ; C ) or similarities used in MultAlin (IV ; LM ; FY ; NDQEBZ ).

-• Risler PAM250 BLOSUM62 and Identity are other possibilities of scoring matrix (check Appendix).
-The Risler matrix gives usually an excellent rendering.
+- Risler PAM250 BLOSUM62 and Identity are other possible scoring matrices (see Appendix).
+The Risler matrix usually gives an excellent representation.

-• 1 3 2 4 5, swaps the order of sequences 2 and 3 from a 5 sequences alignment.
+1 3 2 4 5 swaps the order of sequences 2 and 3 from in a 5 sequence alignment.

-• 2 all, display sequence 2 first than all the others.
+2 all display sequence 2 first, then all the others.

-• Warning: query sequence (sequence 1) must be kept otherwise ENDscript produces an error.
+- Warning: the query sequence (sequence 1) must be kept otherwise ENDscript will produce an error.

-With the ESPRIPT button, you can export your ENDscript results to the ESPript server.
+The ESPRIPT button allows you to export your ENDscript results to the ESPript server.
 There, you will have a better grip on the layout and you will be able to edit and enhance your sequence illustrations and save your session on your own computer.

-• Result: produces two interactive 3D PyMOL representations of the PDB query.
+- Result: produces two interactive 3D PyMOL representations of the query structure.

 • ProFit

-• Main role: superposes all identified homologous structures onto the PDB query.
+- Main function: superimposes all identified homologous structures onto the query structure.

-So as to superpose each known structure onto the PDB query, information on zones of equivalent residues must be known.
-This can be achieved by two distinct methods, controlled by the Pairwise 3D structures superposition option.
+In order to superimpose any known structure on the query structure, information about equivalent residue zones must be known.
+This can be done in two different ways, controlled by the Pairwise 3D structures superposition option.

-If enabled (default), ProFit performs a 3D superposition of the PDB query with each homologous protein based using a pairwise Needleman & Wunsch sequence alignment as guide.
+If enabled (default), ProFit performs a 3D superposition of the query structure with each homologous protein using a pairwise Needleman & Wunsch sequence alignment as guide.

-If disabled, the global sequence alignment of the PDB query with each homologous protein is used instead.
+If disabled, the global sequence alignment of the query structure with each homologous protein is used instead.

-Enabling this option is recommended because it improves the structural alignment and the calculation of the r.m.s deviation per residue.
-Disabling this option is only recommended in case of highly similar sequences hits and/or for multiple sequence alignments with few gaps.
+Enabling this option is recommended because it improves the structural alignment and the calculation of the per-residue r.m.s deviation.
+Disabling this option is recommended only for highly similar sequence hits and/or for multiple sequence alignments with few gaps.

-For both methods, each mobile structure is fitted onto the reference structure (the PDB query) by using Cα pairs.
+For both methods, each mobile structure is fitted to the reference structure (the PDB/CIF query) using Cα pairs.

-Fitted structures are written in turn in a .zip file archive, downloadable from the RESULTS pop-up window.
+The fitted structures are written in turn to a zip file archive, which can be downloaded from the RESULTS pop-up window.

 Finally, a mean r.m.s. deviation per residue is calculated using all fitted Cα pairs.
 It will be used afterwards in the PyMOL 'Sausage' representation.